paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Platform engineering for devs Hands-on Lab
+title: Platform engineering for Devs Hands-on Lab
 short_title: Platform engineering for devs
 description: This workshop will guide you on how to fast start your dev experience, how to deploy to Azure, and how to detect potential issues with your code during runtime.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'